February 24, 2026

 When Buying Makes the Most Sense

-You're Hosting 10+ Events Per Year
+You're Hosting 4+ Events Per Year (on a 3-year horizon)

 To see this clearly: 12 events/year × $399 rental = $4,788/year.
-Buying Classic + Lite costs $3,687 in year one, then $1,188/year after that.
-You save $3,600 in year one and $3,600/year every year after.
+Buying Classic + Lite costs ~$2,999 in year one, then ~$500/year after that.
+You save about $1,789 in year one and about $4,288/year every year after.

 You're Building a Photo Booth Rental Business

-If you're planning to charge clients $500–$1,500/event [VERIFY for your market] to use your Movebooth, the economics of ownership are compelling.
+If you're planning to charge clients $500–$1,500/event (rates vary by market) to use your Movebooth, the economics of ownership are compelling.
 At $800/event revenue × 12 events/year = $9,600 in revenue.
-Your annual cost (Classic + Lite) after year one is $1,188.
+Your annual cost (Classic + Lite) after year one is about $500.
 That's a strong return.

 Movebooth was built for this use case.
 The remote management dashboard lets you monitor events without being on-site.
 See our hardware page for full kit details.